szabgab/perlmaven.com/sites/en/pages/core-perl-documentation-cpan-module-documentation.md

 The same documentation comes with the source code of Perl, but not every Linux distribution installs it by default.
 In some cases there is a separate package.
-For example in Debian and Ubuntu it is the <b>perl-doc</b>
+For example in Debian and Ubuntu it is the **perl-doc** package.
-package.
 You need to install it using `sudo aptitude install perl-doc` before you can use `perldoc`.